 If this were a list of ranking soundtracks, this would automatically take the #1 spot.
 The soundtrack for this film is one that I listen to at least once a month.
-As for the film, it sought to follow the success of its previous film.
+As for this MCU film, it sought to follow the success of its previous film.
 However, it focused way too much on the jokes and silliness that flowed perfectly in the first film.
 It was funny, but it got annoying at times.
 I had wished that they would’ve had the plot revolve around the infinity stones or something related to Thanos.
 The reveal of Peter’s father and his real intentions was predictable.
 What made this film memorable for me was the development in the relationship between Gamora and her sister Nebula.

 9. Doctor Strange

 I wasn’t really sure what this movie would bring to the MCU or how I’d feel about it.
 What this ended up being was Iron Man but with magic.
-Both show an egotistical genius who discovers who he really is after a major event in their lives and that they both have potential to be heroes.
+Both show an egotistical genius who discovers who he really is after a major event in their lives and that they both have the potential to be heroes.
 The scene where he travels through different dimensions for the first time has to be one of the most captivating things I’ve seen.
 The writing, however, seems to lack in some areas and I also don’t understand why Kaecilius couldn’t be the only villain.
 I also have an issue with having Tilda Swinton play the Ancient One.

 8. Guardians of the Galaxy

 A rag-tag team of heroes that came together and introduced us to the more cosmic aspects in the MCU.
 I was overjoyed when I heard that Chris Pratt had signed on to be Starlord.
-Like a lot of people who watched the film, I didn’t know a lot about these characters.
+Like a lot of people who watched this MCU film, I didn’t know a lot about these characters.
 But I grew to love them and read some of their comic arcs.
 All of these actors do an amazing job bringing these characters to life and won the hearts of many fans.
 And no James Gunn, I won’t accept that Groot actually died.

 Ant-Man was another hero I did not know much about.
 I was also on the fence of watching this film since Edgar Wright left the project and Peyton Reed took over.
 After watching it, I was fully onboard with Paul Rudd playing Scott Lang.
 One of my complaints was that the villain, yet again, is forgettable.
 I didn’t quite understand his motives for being a villain other than wanting more power.
-Michael Peña’s character is probably one of my favorite characters in all the MCU.
+Michael Peña’s character is probably one of my favorite characters in all the MCU films.
 I’m hoping that he has at least a cameo in Infinity War.
 Michael Douglas is the perfect choice to play Hank Pym.
 I’m excited to see Evangeline Lily with her Wasp outfit in the sequel.

 6. Thor: Ragnaork

 I wasn’t too sure if I would watch this.
 Like I’ve said, my track record with watching Thor films hasn’t been that great.
 However, once it was leaked that Hulk would be in the film and pictures of his armor were shown, I was in.
 The trailer was way different from anything I had seen before.
 I liked seeing Thor with shorter hair; it seemed like the right fit.
 The entire cast does a phenomenal job throughout the film.
 Cate Blanchett as Hela was truly amazing to watch.
-Seeing Tessa Thompson in her Valkyrie outfit and seeing her kick ass was fantastic.
-The film also used a lot of humor but it worked, unlike with what GOTG Vol 2.
+Seeing Tessa Thompson in her Valkyrie outfit and seeing her kick-ass was fantastic.
+This MCU film also used a lot of humor but it worked, unlike with what GOTG Vol 2.

 5. Spider-Man: Homecoming

-One of my favorite super heroes is Spider-Man.
+One of my favorite superheroes is Spider-Man.
 I grew up watching the animated series and made my parents buy me a Spider-Man lunchbox.
 I was overjoyed when it was announced that he would be a part of the MCU.
 His appearance in Civil War solidified my belief that he plays the best Peter Parker and Spider-Man.
-While his solo film does have its falls, I was just happy to see his character getting justice.
+While his solo MCU film does have its falls, I was just happy to see his character getting justice.
 Michael Keaton’s portrayal of The Vulture was perfect.
 I’m excited to see what the sequel will bring.
 But I’m hoping that they’ll fix his Iron Spider suit.

 4. Captain America: The Civil War

-This was a film that I never thought they’d make.
+This was a MCU film that I never thought they’d make.
 However, this was such a huge event in Marvel comics that there was no way that they could avoid doing this film.
 This film introduced Black Panther and Spider-Man into the MCU.
 Seeing Ant-Man ride one of Hawkeye’s arrows was incredible to see.
 Even though Giant-Man was spoiled because of merchandise, it was still awesome to see.
 There were a few things that I didn’t like about the film.
 I don’t understand why the conflict had to revolve around Bucky.
 I also don’t understand why Zemo was the main villain.
 I think that this film could have just focused on the conflict and the Registration Act.

 3. Captain America: Winter Soldier

 This was my favorite MCU film for a long time.
 I was dethroned after I was into the Marvel Movie Friday Challenge.
 The progression of the story flowed perfectly and it made sense.
 There may be flaws but I think the story outweighs them.
 It gave birth to Crossbones and the friendship between Sam and Steve.
 The fall of S.H.I.E.L.D. was the perfect plot for the film.
 It set up the idea that the Avengers were on their own.
-To think that the Russo Brothers went from directing episodes of Community to this fantastic film is mind blowing.
+To think that the Russo Brothers went from directing episodes of Community to this fantastic film is mind-blowing.
 This is a film I got back to at least twice a year and will never get tired of watching.

 2. Black Panther

 The movie that started it all.
 The idea to bring forth a not-so-known hero and have him be played by an actor who Hollywood had cast aside was a huge risk, which ultimately succeeded.
 RDJ was born to play Tony Stark.
 He is Iron Man.
-The emotion that he conveyed during his scenes in the cave were so genuine and so compelling to watch.
+The emotion that he conveyed during his scenes in the cave was so genuine and so compelling to watch.
 This film means so much to many people.
 This film made it possible for us to be where we are today, waiting two more days for Infinity War.
 I watched the Iron Man animated series and had played him in the Marvel vs Capcom games when I was younger.
 I was so happy that this film was getting made.

 After 10 long years, Infinity War is right around the corner.
 This film will be a brand new chapter in the MCU.
-But it would not have been possible if it weren’t for the previous films.
-Thank you, Marvel Studious, for allowing many fans to enjoy these films and make memories.
+But it would not have been possible if it weren’t for the previous MCU films.
+Thank you, Marvel Studious, for allowing many fans to enjoy these MCU films and make memories.